 As if to capture the paradox completely, the dollhouse featured above comes complete with a Barbie in a bikini doing astronomy:

 Children, of course, play with toys both creatively and in resistance to the messages they send.
-We’d be happy to hear your stories and observations in the comments.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+We’d be happy to hear your stories and observations in the comments.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.